The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Modern cabling support based on your GPU’s requirements.

-If you want a quiet and stable system, the PSU is not the place to “save a little.”
+If you want a quiet and stable system, the PSU is not the place to save a little.
 It is the part that stops your whole build from becoming an expensive troubleshooting hobby.
+If you want help picking the right tier, use: best PC power supply buying guide.

 Cooling: Stability Beats RGB Every Time